DIDSR/AIM-CU/README.md

 A CUSUM-based tool for AI Monitoring

 AIM-CU is a statistical tool for AI monitoring using cumulative sum (AIM-CU).
 AIM-CU computes:
-* the parameter choices for change-point detection based on an acceptable false alarm rate
+* The parameter choices for change-point detection based on an acceptable false alarm rate
-* detection delay estimates for a given displacement of the performance metric from the target for those parameter choices.
+* Detection delay estimates for a given displacement of the performance metric from the target for those parameter choices.

 Code execution
 ----------